Last Updated on March 13, 2022 by Ben

 However, it really is a genuine way to make money from home.

-But don’t just take my word for it.
+But don’t just take our word for it.
 The topic has been covered in national newspapers.

 A back bet and a lay bet.

-Here’s my explanation of these bets using farm animals, for no apparent reason.
+Here’s our explanation of these bets using farm animals, for no apparent reason.

-Maybe I’ve been reading too many children’s books lately.
+Maybe we’ve been reading too many children’s books lately.

 Don’t worry if you don’t quite grasp the difference between a back and lay bet just yet.